 This scope of work shall include the removal and disposal of all of the existing structures within SCDOT right-of-way.
 The Contractor shall clear all debris above the existing ground line within the project right-of-way limits.
 End fill slopes shall be excavated to accommodate the new structures as needed.
+All excavated material on CSX right-of-way shall be disposed of as defined in the Agreement.
 The CONTRACTOR shall submit a bridge demolition plan in accordance with Exhibit 4b, the SCDOT Standard Specifications and the CSX Public Project Manual for approval in advance of any demolition activities on CSX railroad right-of-way.